pskl/pskl.github.io/_posts/2010-10-10-artificial_intelligence.markdown

 #### AGI?

-The pipe dream of a [General Artificial Intelligence](https://waitbutwhy.com/2015/01/artificial-intelligence-revolution-1.html) is becoming more and more tangible and there's a been quite a consensus shift towards considering it imminent.
-A few years ago this was only a wild speculation held by mostly __weirdos__ and __outlandish-yet-decorated visionaries__ like [Ray Kurzweil](https://en.wikipedia.org/wiki/Ray_Kurzweil) but recently a lot of seasoned front-row professionals in the industry have done a full 180 degrees among which: [Yann Lecun](https://twitter.com/ylecun/status/1621805604900585472), [Katherine Crowson (@RiversHaveWings)](https://twitter.com/RiversHaveWings), John Carmack (:heart:), [Andrej Karpathy](https://twitter.com/karpathy), [Joscha Bach](http://bach.ai/) and many more brilliant (but obviously a little bit biased) characters.
+The pipe dream of a [Artificial General Intelligence](https://waitbutwhy.com/2015/01/artificial-intelligence-revolution-1.html) is becoming more and more tangible and there's a been quite a consensus shift towards considering it imminent.
+A few years ago this was only a wild speculation held by mostly __weirdos__ and __outlandish-yet-decorated visionaries__ like [Ray Kurzweil](https://en.wikipedia.org/wiki/Ray_Kurzweil) but recently a lot of seasoned front-row professionals in the industry have done a full 180 degrees among which: [Yann Lecun](https://twitter.com/ylecun/status/1621805604900585472), [Katherine Crowson (@RiversHaveWings)](https://twitter.com/RiversHaveWings), John Carmack (:heart:), [Andrej Karpathy](https://twitter.com/karpathy), [Joscha Bach](http://bach.ai/), [Demis Hassabis](https://en.wikipedia.org/wiki/Demis_Hassabis) and many more brilliant (but obviously a little bit biased) characters.
+Even more concerning: the [company](https://www.deepmind.com/) that solved [protein-folding](https://alphafold.com/), Go and Starcraft 2 is now on an explicitly stated mission to engineer [general purpose agents](https://www.deepmind.com/blog/a-generalist-agent) which should in itself represent a rather blatant bull flag for the whole industry.

 <div class="post-image"><blockquote class="twitter-tweet"><p lang="en" dir="ltr">Legendary programmer John Carmack literally said 60% chance of AGI by 2030, 95% by 2050 in his latest interview.
 He says its inevitable at this point.
 It&#39;s time to get your soul right.
 We&#39;re about to meet God</p>&mdash; sucks (@powerbottomdad1) <a href="https://twitter.com/powerbottomdad1/status/1622097498209673216?ref_src=twsrc%5Etfw">February 5, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></div>

-Besides, the general public is getting their first glimpses of the uncanny valley through consumer facing prototypes which bridge the conceptual gap and create sensational headlines.
-GPT-3 existed long before ChatGPT but the introduction of a friendly UI suddenly made the popularity of the underlying model explode!
+Besides, the general public is getting their first glimpses of the uncanny valley through consumer facing prototypes which bridge the conceptual gap and create sensational headlines. `GPT-3` existed long before `ChatGPT` but the introduction of a friendly UI suddenly made the popularity of the underlying model explode!
 My personal take on this whole spiritual ordeal is that indeed __the genie is slowly, but more and more rapidly, flowing out of its silicon shell__ and it will be extremely difficult to pinpoint the anticipated realization and even more difficult to forecast its impact.
 We're collectively in uncharted territory and we should all be as psyched about this as the moon landing in 1969.

 <div class="post-image"><blockquote class="twitter-tweet"><p lang="en" dir="ltr">A surprising number of people: <a href="https://t.co/UtKi9CaPwH">pic.twitter.com/UtKi9CaPwH</a></p>&mdash; Eigil - abstr/acc 💎 (30867/50000 words) (@Ayegill) <a href="https://twitter.com/Ayegill/status/1625279474463039489?ref_src=twsrc%5Etfw">February 13, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></div>

+##### Further-down-the-drain-type-of-take

+Not only do I think something colossal is coming but ironically it just absolutely __mogged__ every single one of us starting with the one area we thought untouchable : creativity, whatever it means.
+Creative writing and visual art absolutely demolished/revolutionized in the span of a couple of years: _the taunt is real and incredibly humbling_.

-#### Where to experiment with these new technologies?
+#### Where and how to experiment with these new technologies?

 All these new shiny toys have in common the fact that they necessitate beefy (<16Gb VRAM need not apply) GPUs to run.
 In the case of the language models like GPT-3 they can be [very unwieldy](https://www.reddit.com/r/OpenAI/comments/u572t6/possible_to_run_openai_gpt3_models_like_davinci/) for the average consumer and thus require to be used as a service.
 On the other hand image generation networks can be trained (maximum resource intensivity) AND used (inference is less costly) on custom servers or locally.